 On the Network - connect to your online calendars

-When choosing "On the Network", your calendar files may reside on general webservers (read-only), on WebDAV servers, on CalDAV, on the local filesystem or a network share, on FTP servers, or you could use your Google calendars.
+When choosing "On the Network", your calendar files may reside on general webservers (read-only), on WebDAV or CalDAV servers, on the local filesystem or a network share, or you could use your Google calendars.

 - Choose On the Network and click .